WintDev/actions/README.md

 #### Inputs
 - solution-name
   - The name of solution to build, test and publish.
 Example **mySolution.sln**.
-- assembly-name
+- assembly-url
-  - The name of the entry assembly of the app.
+  - The path to the entry assembly of the app.
+This is the input to the publish command that will produce the artifacts of the build.
 - artifacts-prefix
   - The prefix of the artifacts that will contain the function app bits.
 - package-name